samiamlabs/minireach_docs/source/mechanism_terminology.rst

 The MiniReach kinematics are defined by using the concepts of joints, links, and coordinate frames.
-The robot URDF (unified robot description format) model specifies the attributes (kinematic tree, names, ranges, etc.) of the joints, links, and frames of the robot.
+The robot URDF (unified robot description format) model specifies the attributes (kinematic tree, names, ranges, etc.) of the joints, links, and frames of the truck.
 A link element in the URDF describes a rigid body with inertia, visual features, and coordinate frames.
 A joint element in the URDF defines the kinematics, dynamics, safety limits, and type (revolute, continuous fixed, prismatic, floating, or planar).
-Fixed joints are typically used to describe the relationship between two rigidly joined components in the robot.
+Fixed joints are typically used to describe the relationship between two rigidly joined components in the truck.

 Link
 ++++